vEnhance/1802/src/ftcgreen.typ

 = Shortcuts for work: conservative vector fields and Green's theorem <sec-ftcgreen>

-In the last section we showed the definition of work and how to compute
+In the last chapter we showed the definition of work and how to compute
 $int_(cal(C)) bf(F) dot dif bf(r)$ with bare-hands by using parametrization.
 However, parametrization can be a lot of work.
-So the purpose of this section is to show you under what conditions you can get away with _not_ having to do a parametrization.
+So the purpose of this chapter is to show you under what conditions you can get away with _not_ having to do a parametrization.
 There will be two such categories: